warmlyyours/kri/content/post/How-to-Increase-the-Green-Features-of-your-Kitchen.md

 **Here are a few suggestions to help you achieve your green goals.**

-## 1. Equip your kitchen with energy-efficient appliances
+{{< postH2 "equip-your-kitchen-with-energy-efficient-appliances" "1.
+Equip your kitchen with energy-efficient appliances" >}}

 {{< postImage "Energy Star Appliances" "/img/greenFeatures/pastedimage0.webp" "/img/greenFeatures/pastedimage0-small.webp" >}}